-And much less if you try to incorporate MLM into the home based business trend.
+And much less if you try to incorporate MLM into the home-based business trend.

 As you can see, these are all DOWNWARD marketing trends as not many people search for them online.

-MLM has no doubt made many people rich, but at the same time, it is also one of the most controversial business models that is heavily debated for decades.
+MLM has no doubt made many people rich, but at the same time, it is also one of the most controversial business models that are heavily debated for decades.
 So make sure you review the company to save yourself time, money and most importantly, stay out of trouble.

 Would you be interested to learn how to create a business around the hot market instead?
 Then check out my recommended program to see how you can get started.